Dark Matter from Holography: Conclusions and Discussion

 where $A(L)$ is the area of the horizon measured in Planck units, and when this entropy is converted into an effective energy density via the standard relation $E\sim L^{-1}\mathcal{N}(L)$ one obtains the characteristic holographic scaling

-which is the same structural dependence that underlies the HDM construction in Eq. (\ref{rhohdm}).
-Thus, HDM can be viewed physically as the bulk gravitational response to the finite number of microstates allowed by the cosmic horizon, rather than a cloud of microscopic particles, aligning its physical origin squarely with quantum-gravitational microstructure.
+which is the same structural dependence that underlies the HolDM construction in Eq. (\ref{rhoHolDM}).
+Thus, HolDM can be viewed physically as the bulk gravitational response to the finite number of microstates allowed by the cosmic horizon, rather than a cloud of microscopic particles, aligning its physical origin squarely with quantum-gravitational microstructure.

 How justified are we in considering a holographic origin for dark matter?
 From a foundational standpoint, there is no conflict in extending the holographic energy density prescription, which has been extensively used for dark energy, to the case of dark matter.
 The holographic bound itself does not specify what the encoded energy represents and instead it only constrains the total number of degrees of freedom that a region of space can possess without gravitational collapse.
 Thus, applying the same logic to the clustering sector simply acknowledges that the total energy content of the Universe, including matter, must respect the holographic entropy limit.
 Extending holography to dark matter is not a violation but a generalization of the same principle across distinct horizon domains.
-Consequently, HDM preserves all of the principles of cosmological holography while offering a physically coherent, information-theoretic explanation for dark matter that does not the need unknown particles, remnants, or exotic fields.
-Moreover, in many quantum-gravity frameworks like AdS/CFT \cite{ads1Maldacena:1997re,ads2Witten:1998qj,ads3Gubser:1998bc}, causal horizon thermodynamics \cite{cht1Jacobson:1995ab,cht2Padmanabhan:2004kf,cht3Ambjorn:2024pyv} and covariant entropy bounds \cite{ce1Bousso:1999xy,ce2Flanagan:1999jp}, the partitioning of bulk energy into “matter-like” and “vacuum-like” components is not fundamental as only the total energy stored in horizon degrees of freedom is fundamental.
+Consequently, HolDM preserves all of the principles of cosmological holography while offering a physically coherent, information-theoretic explanation for dark matter that does not the need unknown particles, remnants, or exotic fields.
+Moreover, in many quantum-gravity frameworks like AdS/CFT \cite{ads1Maldacena:1997re,ads2Witten:1998qj,ads3Gubser:1998bc}, causal horizon thermodynamics \cite{cht1Jacobson:1995ab,cht2Padmanabhan:2004kf,cht3Ambjorn:2024pyv} and covariant entropy bounds \cite{ce1Bousso:1999xy,ce2Flanagan:1999jp}, the partitioning of bulk energy into matter like and vacuum-like components is not fundamental as only the total energy stored in horizon degrees of freedom is fundamental.
 This is reflected in the covariant entropy bound